QUALCOMM Incorporated (QCOM) Shares Down Despite Recent Market Volatility

-QUALCOMM Incorporated (NASDAQ: QCOM)’s stock price has decreased by -3.15 compared to its previous closing price of 127.72.
-However, the company has seen a fall of -5.46% in its stock price over the last five trading days.
-The Wall Street Journal reported on 02/02/23 that Qualcomm Posts 12% Drop in Sales
+QUALCOMM Incorporated (NASDAQ: QCOM)’s stock price has decreased by -1.47 compared to its previous closing price of 126.20.
+However, the company has experienced a -4.47% decline in its stock price over the last five trading sessions.

-QUALCOMM Incorporated (NASDAQ: QCOM) has a higher price-to-earnings ratio of 11.83x compared to its average ratio, and the 36-month beta value for QCOM is at 1.29.
-Analysts have varying views on the stock, with 16 analysts rating it as a “buy,” 3 rating it as “overweight,” 10 as “hold,” and 1 as “sell.”
+QUALCOMM Incorporated (NASDAQ: QCOM) has a higher price-to-earnings ratio of 11.89x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.29.
+Analysts have mixed views on the stock, with 16 analysts rating it as a “buy,” 3 as “overweight,” 10 as “hold,” and 1 as “sell.”

 Will You Miss Out On This Growth Stock Boom?